mcl-uk/RSA_in_plain_python/README.md

 easily readable, commented native python code.
 No crypto libraries are required and it's even migratable to microPython.

-It also illustates key generation using just a couple of primitive functions from pycryptodome.
+It also illustates key-generation using just a couple of primitive functions from pycryptodome.
 So you will need to pip install pycryptodome to run this script